-In an Intermediate Care Facility for the Mentally Retarded the consumer is provided ongoing evaluation, 24-hour supervision, coordination and integration of health and rehabilitative services.
+In an Intermediate Care Facility/Intellectual and Development Disabilities, the consumer is provided ongoing evaluation, 24-hour supervision, coordination and integration of health and rehabilitative services.
 In this residential setting, consumers learn daily living skills.

-LIFE, Inc. operates ICF/MR facilities for children and adults throughout eastern North Carolina.
+LIFE, Inc. operates ICF/IDD facilities for children and adults throughout eastern North Carolina.

 ADULT CARE HOMES